Doan-Nguyen/Coursera/Week1/MLC_week1_cost_function_explained.md

     ![cost function intuition](./figures/cost_function_intuition1.png)

 + Consider 2 variables $\theta_{1}, \theta_{0}$:
+    - The cost function for linear regression is always going to be a bowl shape (**convex function**).
+      - A bowl shape function has only 1 local global optimum.

     - **Contour plots**: A cost function that maybe looks like:

     ![cost function with 2 variables](./figures/cost_func_2_variables.png)